xflynx25/arduino-lmic-EU433support/README.md

 low-level SPI transceiver interface.

 This library is intended to be used inside the Arduino environment.
 It should be architecture-independent.
-Users have tested this on AVR, ARM, Xtensa-based, and RISC-V based system.
+Users have tested this on AVR, ARM, Xtensa-based, ESP32, and RISC-V based systems.

-This library can be quite heavy on small systems, especially if the fairly small ATmega 328p (such as in the Arduino Uno) is used.
+This library can be quite heavy on 8-bit systems, especially if the fairly small ATmega 328p (such as in the Arduino Uno) is used.
 In the default configuration, the available 32K flash space is nearly filled up (this includes some debug output overhead, though).
 By disabling some features in `project_config/lmic_project_config.h`